cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/03-cosmos-ecosystem.md

 <HighlightBox type="tip">

 Already want to dive deep into Starport?
-Take a closer look into its [official documentation](https://docs.starport.network/).
+Take a closer look into the official [Starport documentation](https://docs.starport.com/).

 </HighlightBox>